 This is where it gets interesting.
 We have good records of the gradual radicalization of Beyers Naudé and those around him.
 But this does not happen solely because of their moral revulsion over the way apartheid unfolds in this period.
 Did they read or learn from the first struggle – the 1950s struggle?
 Hardly.
 There was little to get hold of, as I have already said.
-Yes BC has made them take one critical step but I submit there was another subtle and guiding hand that helped Beyers and the others catch up and then become part of the second wave of resistance. it is worthy of note that Mashwabada Castro Mayathula becomes a close associate of Beyers Naudé.
+Yes BC has made them take one critical step but I submit there was another subtle and guiding hand that helped Beyers and the others catch up and then become part of the second wave of resistance.
+In my view, it is worthy of note that Mashwabada Castro Mayathula becomes a close associate of Beyers Naudé.
 Castro builds an essential bridge between a past wave of resistance and the new wave unfolding in the 1970s.
 This point is compelling when we look at the other less-known and less celebrated staff who at that time are employed at the Christian Institute.
 Besides Castro, there are Vesta Smith, Rev June Chabaku, Lindiwe Miyeza, Belinda Palmer and Cecily Palmer.
 Maybe there were others.
 If you trace the histories of each of these individuals you find that they had a history either in the Women’s march to the Union Buildings or attended the Congress of the People in Kliptown or had other connections.
-Coincidence or not they provided wise counsel, linking one epoch to the next.
+Coincidence or not, they provided wise counsel, linking one epoch to the next.

 If the CI made a key contribution to the radical new wave of opposition, it is due in no small measure to these lesser celebrated individuals.
 It is right to speak of them, celebrate them – with Castro the most weighty amongst them.

 Ten days after the Oct 1977 bannings, Oom Bey smuggled a seven page hand-written letter to me in London.
 His concern is about all those now without an income.
 Any money that is raised, he writes, is to benefit equally CI staff and the staff of the 17 BC organisations.
-He writes that he has secured, via the SACC money from Germany to pay their salaries post the ban for October, November and December 1977.
+He writes that he has secured, via the SACC, money from Germany to pay their salaries post the ban for October, November and December 1977.
 On page 4 he writes: “Mashwabada [Castro] Mayathula is in detention in Modder B and will probably remain there until all the others are released.
 They have all been notified that they could be detained up till Aug 10, 1978.
 Financial support for his wife needs to be found from Jan 1978 and I am writing to Erik in this regard.”
 On 9 November 1977 BN writes: “The banning orders imposed on key staff members of CI + detention order imposed on Mashwabada and so many leading Blacks, [has] further complicated matters in making [the] regular flow of information to Europe …. very difficult.”